ut-ims-robotics/sakk-thesis-2024-robotont-firmware-menu/README.md

 # Development of a user interface for the open robotics platform Robotont 3

 This repository contains the firmware created for my bachelor's thesis.
+It can be found in `robotont-firmware` submodule in `src/svc/menu.c`.

 ## Thesis overview